 Plans to digitise the Alpine Journal arose towards the end of 2008, through conversations at the Club between Editor Steve Goodwin, Area Notes Editor Paul Knott and John Town.
+The project has been implemented by John Town, Secretary of the Club 2011-2014 and the late Ned Kelly, with the guidance and encouragement of Steve Goodwin and the support of the Alpine Club and AC Presidents Tut Braithwaite, Mick Fowler and Lindsay Griffin.free150 years

-The site was built using Dreamweaver CS3, Photoshop CS3 and the Zend Studio editor, with the assistance of iWeb in the initial stages.
-AJ pages were scanned into Photoshop using a second-hand Epson GT-15000 A3 scanner with sheetfeeder.
-A series of adjustments were made to the resulting tiffs and these were then assembled into facsimile pdfs, corresponding to articles or sections of the journal, using Adobe Acrobat 8 Professional.
+AJ sheets were scanned into Photoshop using a second-hand EpsonA3 scanner with sheetfeeder.
+A series of adjustments were made to the resulting tiffs and these were then split into their component pages, collated and assembled into facsimile pdfs, corresponding to articles or sections of the journal, using Adobe Acrobat 8 Professional.
 The text of the article was translated into computer-readable form using Acrobat Professional's OCR facility.